Han Duck-soo: Indictment and trial

+Verdict and imprisonment

+On 21 January 2026, Han Duck-soo was sentenced to 23 years in prison in the insurrection case linked to the declaration of martial law.
+The court found that Han deliberately fabricated the appearance of a legitimate cabinet meeting to approve the martial law decree.
+He was also convicted of falsifying documents, destroying presidential records, and committing perjury during Yoon’s impeachment proceedings.
+Notably, the 23-year sentence was significantly more than the 15 years requested by prosecutors.
+Han was immediately taken into custody following the verdict.

+On 7 May 2026, following an appeal by Han's lawyers, a panel of judges, at the Seoul High Court quashed the original 23-year sentence and reduced it to 15 years, taking into account Han's five decades in public service, and lack of evidence to prove he had taken part in preplanning or played a leadership role in the insurrection.

 Criticism and controversies

 Nomination of Constitutional Court justices

 On 8 April 2025, he appointed Ma Eun-hyuk, a Constitutional Court justice recommended by the National Assembly, and Ma Yong-joo, a Supreme Court justice recommended by the chief justice and approved by the National Assembly.
-In addition, as acting president, he nominated Lee Wan-kyu, Minister of Government Legislation, and Ham Sang-hoon, a presiding judge at the Seoul High Court, as replacements for Moon Hyung-bae and Lee Mi-seon, whose terms as Constitutional Court justices were to end on April 18.
+In addition, as acting president, he nominated Lee Wan-kyu, Minister of Government Legislation, and Ham Sang-hoon, a presiding judge at the Seoul High Court, as replacements for Moon Hyung-bae and Lee Mi-seon, whose terms as Constitutional Court justices were to end on 18 April.

 However, constitutional scholars criticized this as unconstitutional, stating that the acting president's nomination of Constitutional Court justices was an "unauthorized and unconstitutional acts" beyond his powers.
-Moreover, nominee Lee Wan-kyu was reportedly present at a secret meeting held shortly after the December 3 Rebellion, raising serious suspicions of direct complicity in the rebellion.
+Moreover, nominee Lee Wan-kyu was reportedly present at a secret meeting held shortly after the 3 December Rebellion, raising serious suspicions of direct complicity in the rebellion.

 Former prime minister Hwang Kyo-ahn, who served as acting president during the impeachment and removal of Park Geun-hye, did not appoint any Constitutional Court justices after her removal, instead leaving the appointment to the incoming president.

 On 15 April, a resolution calling for the withdrawal of the nominations of Lee Wan-kyu and Ham Sang-hoon was passed by the National Assembly, led by the Democratic Party, with unanimous approval from all 168 members present.
 The People Power Party protested and walked out of the session.
 The National Assembly Steering Committee held a meeting that morning and passed the resolution calling for the withdrawal of the nominations, again led by the Democratic Party.
 The People Power Party members did not attend.
 On the same day, the Constitutional Court reportedly convened at 10 a.m. to deliberate on whether the nominations by the acting president were unconstitutional.

 Eventually, on 16 April 2025, the Constitutional Court unanimously approved an injunction (2025헌사399) suspending the effect of the acting president's nominations of Constitutional Court justices.
 Han's nominations were subsequently withdrawn in June by the newly-inaugurated president, Lee Jae-myung.